jtebert/document-everything/docs/linux/system-config.md

 ```bash
 0 3 * * * /path/to/backup-script.sh
 ```
-Check back the next day and you should see a copy of everything you put
+Check back the next day and you should see a copy of everything from your original folder in the backup location.

 Source: [How-To Geek](https://www.howtogeek.com/135533/how-to-use-rsync-to-backup-your-data-on-linux/)
 {:.fs-2}